Easy Slow Cooker Satay Chicken (w/ Coconut Milk)

 – Stephanie

-About Slow Cooker Satay Chicken
+A No-Fuss Slow Cooker Satay Chicken Curry

-This crockpot satay chicken is another one to add to your simple slow cooker dinner repertoire because it’s easy to make, customizable to suit your tastes, and a great option for meal planning.
+Dump and go slow cooker recipes that require no pre-cooking or pre-browning are popular recipes on the blog because truly there aren’t any easier dinners or meal prep recipes!
+I mean, hello, what’s better spending just five minutes on prep and getting the most flavorful succulent chicken as a result?
+This crockpot satay chicken is another one to add to your simple slow cooker chicken dinner repertoire because it’s easy to make, customizable to suit your tastes, and a great option for meal planning.

-If you’re not a fan of curry paste or fish sauce, if don’t have these ingredients, or if you want more of a complete one-pot meal, you can make my slow cooker pulled chicken and veggies with peanut sauce, which is equally delicious.
+My family loves to serve this Thai-inspired peanut chicken with a side of rice or noodles (slow cooker stay chicken noodles anyone?) and cooked veggies for a complete and nutritious meal.
+And, leftovers are so delicious and easy to reheat and enjoy for lunch or dinner the next day.
+If you’re not a fan of curry paste or fish sauce, if don’t have these ingredients, or if you want more of a complete one-pot meal, you can make my slow cooker chicken & veggies w/ peanut sauce, which is equally delicious.

 Origins of Satay Chicken

 If you’re not familiar with satay chicken, it’s a popular Southeast Asian dish that typically features grilled chicken skewers served with a flavorful sauce of peanut butter, coconut milk, curry paste, sugar, lime juice, and fish sauce.
-My version is not authentic satay, but is inspired by the Thai version of this dish, featuring the key flavors.
+My version is not authentic satay, but is inspired by the Thai version of this dish, and features the key flavors.

 Easy Prep Tips & Tricks

+Unlike many of my other slow cooker chicken recipes, I don’t recommend shredding the chicken after cooking.
+Instead, I recommend cooking the chicken on the lower side so it’s cooked, but not shreddable.
 Then, if you want to take the dish to the next level, place the sauce-coated, cooked chicken on a broiler pan and broil for a couple of minutes – just watch it so it doesn’t burn!
+Since traditional satay chicken is grilled, this gives it a little caramelization and authentic inspiration.

 Key Ingredients and Substitutions

-Chicken: I used boneless skinless chicken thighs for this recipe, but you could also use chicken breasts in their place, or a mix of both.
+- Chicken: I used boneless skinless chicken thighs for this recipe, but you could also use chicken breasts in their place, or a mix of both.
 If you want to use frozen chicken, be sure to thaw it fully before adding to your slow cooker.

-Peanut butter: I used unsweetened, creamy peanut butter, but you can use crunchy or creamy and sweetened or unsweetened.
+- Peanut butter: I used unsweetened, creamy peanut butter, but you can use crunchy or creamy and sweetened or unsweetened.

-Canned coconut milk: Make sure to use canned coconut milk, not coconut beverage.
+- Canned coconut milk: Make sure to use canned coconut milk, not coconut beverage.
 I used full fat coconut milk, but you can use light.

-Thai red curry paste: This is what makes it a satay sauce.
+- Thai red curry paste: This is what makes it a satay sauce.
 You can find it in the Asian section of the grocery store.
 It does have some spice, so for a less spicier dish, use less paste.
 If you don’t have Thai curry paste or don’t want to use it, I recommend making my slow cooker pulled chicken with peanut sauce instead.

-Brown sugar: You can also use coconut sugar or white sugar.
+- Brown sugar: You can also use coconut sugar or white sugar.

-Fish sauce: While fish sauce is traditionally used, you can substitute it with soy sauce or gluten free tamari.
+- Fish sauce: While fish sauce is traditionally used, you can substitute it with soy sauce or gluten free tamari.

 Make It Peanut Free or Nut Free

 To make a peanut free version of this dish, use almond butter instead of peanut butter.
-For a nut-free version, replace the peanut butter with sunflower seed butter.

 Slow cooker satay chicken is delicious served with a side of your favorite rice or cauliflower, or even rice noodles and add your favorite toppings.
+While the toppings I suggest are optional, I highly recommend them!
+Fresh toppings such as lime and cilantro add a fresh touch to a slow cooker dish, and the chopped peanuts add a contrasting crunch.

 This Recipe is…

-Slow Cooker Satay Chicken
+Easy Slow Cooker Satay Chicken (w/ Coconut Milk)

 Ingredients